Chip-W/CWRadarGun/README.md

 from [Brock70](https://forum.fivem.net/u/brock70/).

 # MPH / KPH
-Thanks you JebstaLP from the FiveM forums for this contribution.<br>
+Thanks to JebstaLP from the FiveM forums for this contribution.<br>
 Set line 23:
 - true = KPH (metric)
 - false = MPH (imperial)